 There are no false and misleading claims done at Dallas Auto Shipping.
-Your queries for quotes are handled and attended by highly professional and trained staff not by any auto-generated machines.
-Our specialists compare rates then give you the best affordable rate to you.
-Once you fill out the online form, you are contacted by a specialist instantly.
+Your queries for quotes are handled and attended to by highly professional and trained staff, not by any auto-generated machines.
+Our specialists compare rates then give you the best affordable rate.
+Once you fill out the online form, you are emailed by a specialist quickly.

 We work with the best and trustworthy carriers of the country and they are always on board with us.
 All of them are properly insured and licensed.
 For your satisfaction, we also offer our customers the option to pay the charges of transport upon delivery.

 - The Best Prices

 Dallas Auto Shipping Mailing address 1910 Pacific Ave Suite 7062-1011 Dallas, TX 75201 (469) 458-7003

 In the late 1990s, the booming telecom industry exploded in Dallas, especially in areas like Las Colinas and the Telecom Corridor.
 During this time, Dallas became known as Texas’s Silicon Valley, or the “Silicon Prairie.”
 Another recession prompted by the dot-com bubble burst and the 2001 terrorist attacks hurt several of the city’s vital industries.